Minister of Tourism, Arts and Culture (Malaysia)

 The Minister of Tourism, Arts and Culture has been Tiong King Sing since 3 December 2022.
-The minister is supported by Deputy Minister of Tourism.
-The minister administers the portfolio through the Ministry of Tourism, Arts, and Culture.
+The minister is supported by Deputy Minister of Tourism, Arts and Culture.
+The minister administers the portfolio through the Ministry of Tourism, Arts and Culture.

-List of ministers of tourism
+List of ministers

+Tourism

 The following individuals have been appointed as Minister of Tourism, or any of its precedent titles: